413x5/mx-wcc24-rs/game-interface-contract/README.md

 fn mint_citizen(&self)
 ```

-- Mints a new Citizen using deposited resources trough the [Character Contract](../character-contract/README.md)
+- Initiates the mint of a new Citizen using deposited resources, by calling the [Character Contract](../character-contract/README.md)
 - Automatically uses resources from user's deposits
 - Requires:
   - 10 WOOD tokens
   - 15 FOOD tokens
-- Initiates the minting period (3600 seconds)
-- Burns the resources
+- The resources are burned by the character contract

 ```rust
 #[endpoint(claimCitizen)]
 fn claim_citizen(&self)
 ```

-- Claims a Citizen NFT after the minting period trough the [Character Contract](../character-contract/README.md)
+- Claims a Citizen NFT after the minting period by calling the [Character Contract](../character-contract/README.md)
-- Must be called after mintCitizen and waiting period
+- Should be called after calling mintCitizen and after the mint waiting period
-- NFT is sent directly to the caller's address
+- The citizen NFT is sent directly to the user's address

 ```rust
 #[endpoint(upgradeCitizenToSoldier)]